 Message from Major General Kenneth D. Gray, Chair, Military Lawyers Conference

 Welcome to the webpage of the GPSLD’s Military Lawyers Conference!
 The MLC was created to provide benefits and services for military lawyers.
-The MLC’s newsletter, Reveille, contains case updates, military law news, resources on transitioning to civilian life, and information on professional development opportunities.
+The Division's newsletter, Pass It On, contains a military corner with case updates, military law news, resources on transitioning to civilian life, and information on professional development opportunities.
 Membership in the Military Lawyers Conference is free for GPSLD members.

 I have been active in the American Bar Association since early in my legal career.
 After entering active duty in the U.S. Army Judge Advocate General’s Corps, my first assignment was as a defense counsel at Ford Ord, California.
 In 1970, I served as a defense counsel and command judge advocate in Vietnam.
 In 1971, I worked briefly as an assistant military affairs officer at Fort Meade, Maryland, before being assigned to the Personnel, Plans and Training Office, Office of the Judge Advocate General, Pentagon, as a personnel management officer.